 As a general rule of thumb, you can apply for around 5 times your share balance.
 If you have an existing loan then you can apply for up to 5 times your shares, minus the loan balance.
 In order to comply with responsible lending regulations, loans cannot be guaranteed.

 If you would like to apply for a loan, you can download a loan application form here.
 If you are unable to print this off please email or call the office and we can post one to you.
 If you are local, you can always pop into our office and complete there and then.

 Yes we do.
 As a responsible lender we must comply with Government lending guidelines and this means we may have to carry out a credit check.
 All loan applications are assessed on affordability and sustainability.
 We do not make automatic lending decisions.

 We understand that people go through difficult financial periods and it’s not always easy getting back on your feet.
-The Committee consider each loan application on its own merit so we would always invite you to apply, even if your credit rating isn’t the best.
+The Loans Department consider each loan application on its own merit so we would always invite you to apply, even if your credit rating isn’t the best.
 We may need to ask some additional questions and cannot guarantee the outcome, but we do try to assist where possible as a responsible lender.